S-C-U-B-E/Pets/README.md

 # Pets

-Just an android application how database can be used in android.
+Just an android application to undersatnd how database can be used in android.

 Used SQLite